 YouTube star says mass shooters less likely to target luxury movie theaters: Won't 'be the most expensive one'

-Popular YouTuber Jackie Oshry is facing major backlash this week after she said on her show Tuesday that she believes you’re less likely to be the victim of a mass shooting at a luxury movie theater than a “standard” one.
+Popular YouTuber Jackie Oshry is facing major backlash after she said earlier this week on her show that she believes you’re less likely to be the victim of a mass shooting at a luxury movie theater than at a “standard” one.

-Oshry and her sister Claudia briefly discussed going to the movies following the 2012 Aurora, Colorado theater shooting where a lone gunman entered a midnight showing of “The Dark Knight Rises” and opened fire, killing 12 people.
+Oshry and her sister Claudia briefly discussed going to the movies following the 2012 Aurora, Colo., theater shooting, when a lone gunman entered a midnight showing of “The Dark Knight Rises” and opened fire, killing 12 people.

 ‘GIRL WITH NO JOB’ STARS CANNED AFTER STORIES ABOUT CONTROVERSIAL MOTHER PAMELA GELLER, PAST TWEETS SURFACE